cloudify-cosmo/cloudify-stage/README.md

 ### Package creation

+You can use either tarball package or RPM package.

+#### Tarball package

-To create application package:
+To create tarball package:
 1. Create production build by running: `npm run build`.
 1. Pack all necessary files into archive by running: `npm run zip`.
 1. Application package will be in `stage.tar.gz` file in repository main directory.

+#### RPM package

+To create RPM package:
+1. Push your changes to branch
+1. Your RPM package will automatically be created by [CircleCI](https://circleci.com/gh/cloudify-cosmo/cloudify-stage) (check Artifacts tab on the `build-rpm` job)

 ### Package upload

 To upload the package to the remote Cloudify Manager:
-1. Define path to private SSH key to access Cloudify Manager: `export SSH_KEY_PATH=<PATH>`.
+1. Have private SSH key to access Cloudify Manager in `~/.ssh/cloudify.key`or explicitly define path to it: `export SSH_KEY_PATH=<PATH>`.
-1. Define Cloudify Manager IP adress: `export MANAGER_IP=<MANAGER_IP>`.
+1. Have `manager.ip` defined in `conf/me.json` or explicitly define Cloudify Manager IP address: `export MANAGER_IP=<MANAGER_IP>`.
+1. Have tarball package (`stage.tar.gz`) present or explicitly define path to tarball or RPM package: `export STAGE_PACKAGE=<PATH>`.
-1. Upload package to the Cloudify Manager and restart UI services: `npm run upload`.
+1. Run uploading script: `npm run upload`.
 1. Open browser and go to page `http://<MANAGER_IP>` to see if application is running.

 ### Package content

+#### Tarball package

-Package archive contains the following resources:
+Package tarball archive contains the following resources:

 * `backend` - Stage Backend - whole [backend](./backend) folder
 * `conf` - configuration files (see [Configuration](./conf/README.md) for details)